polrizzo/LSTA-3N/README.md

 The current repository faces one of the main challanges in computer vision: action recognition applied to egocentric videos.
 The project proposed focuses only on verb-recognition and makes use of two well-known solution in this field: TA3N and LSTA.
-This combination has led to a (naive) brand new architecture, called LSTA3N.
+This combination has led to a (naive) brand new architecture, called LSTA3N, and it has been experimented on Epic Kitchens dataset.

 --------------------------------------------------------------